As an Amazon Associate I earn from qualifying purchases.

-This works the same as the Super AMOLED, reducing the gap between the touch sensitive screen and the physical display.
+This works the same as the Super AMOLED, reducing the gap between the touch-sensitive screen and the physical display.
 This specific display is used by HTC in its flagship phones.
-The resulting of the combination has a similar effect to super AMOLED like increased visibility in sunlight and low power consumption.
-There are also Super LCD 2 and 3 which differs in terms of brightness.
+The resulting combination has a similar effect to super AMOLED like increased visibility in sunlight and low power consumption.
+There are also Super LCD 2 and 3 which differ in terms of brightness.
 Super LCD 3 is much brighter than its predecessors.

 How Is Gorilla Glass Different?

 People often confuse Gorilla glass with the categories of displays.
 You cannot differentiate Gorilla Glass and AMOLED or IPS LCD.
 The Gorilla glass is a chemically strengthened glass that is used over your display like AMOLED or IPS LCD to prevent them from scratches.
 The Gorilla Glass is developed by Corning and now in its sixth generation.